What is molluscum contagiosum?

 - May turn red and drain over time

 - Have a central core of white, waxy material

 Molluscum contagiosum usually disappears on its own over a period of months to years in people who have normal immune systems.
 In people who have AIDS or other conditions that affect the immune system, the lesions associated with molluscum contagiosum can be extensive

 Diagnosis of molluscum contagiosum is based on the distinctive appearance of the lesion.
 If the diagnosis is in question, a doctor can confirm the diagnosis with a skin biopsy (the removal of a portion of skin from a patient for diagnostic examination).
 If there is any concern about related health problems, a doctor can check for underlying disorders.

 How is molluscum contagiosum treated?

 The condition is usually self-limited, so treatment is not always necessary.
 Individual lesions may be removed by scraping or freezing the lesion.
 The surgical removal of individual lesions may result in scarring.
-Topical medications, such as those used to remove warts, may be helpful in removal of lesions.
+Medications applied on the skin (topical), such as those used to remove warts, may be helpful in removal of lesions.

 How can molluscum contagiosum be prevented?

 You can help to prevent this condition by avoiding direct contact with anyone who has skin lesions.
-Treating underlying eczema in children can help prevent the spread of molluscum.
-Sexual abstinence or having a monogamous sexual relationship can help you to avoid molluscum contagiosum that is transmitted through sexual contact.
+Treating underlying eczema in children can help prevent the spread of molluscum contagiosum.
+Not having sex or having only one sexual partner can help you to avoid molluscum contagiosum that is transmitted through sexual contact.
 Male and female condoms cannot offer full protection as the virus can be found on areas not covered by the condom.

 Can't find the health information you’re looking for?